RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/LayerDesignOperation.md

 ## LayerDesign with Symmetry

 In its original implementation, LayerDesign could only work with symmetry if it were passed a symmetry-compatible TaskOperation (e.g. SelectBySASA, used in the example above).
 More recently, the ```use_symmetry``` option has been added to permit LayerDesign to be symmetry-aware.
-If ```use_symmetry``` is set to true, layers are defined for symmetric poses using the full, symmetric pose.
-If ```use_symmetry``` is set to false (the default), then the old behaviour is preserved: the asymmetric unit is extracted and used in isolation to set up layers.
+If ```use_symmetry``` is set to true (the default), layers are defined for symmetric poses using the full, symmetric pose.
+If ```use_symmetry``` is set to false, then the old behaviour is preserved: the asymmetric unit is extracted and used in isolation to set up layers.
 Here is a very simple example in which LayerDesign is used to force valine in the core, alanine in the boundary layer, and serine at the surface for a symmetric pose, explicitly considering neighbours that might be in other asymmetric units in the symmetric pose.

 ```
 <LayerDesign name=layerdes layer=core_boundary_surface use_sidechain_neighbors=true core=2 surface=1 use_symmetry=true >